Prisons in Bahrain: Detention of juveniles

 Until recently (late 2011), children older than fifteen (but under 18) were tried in a criminal court rather than in juvenile court.
-In 2001 the Working Group on Arbitrary Detention recommended that "all juvenile detention centers run by the Ministry of Interior be transferred to the Ministry of Social Development".
-As of 2010 this recommendation hadn't been implemented despite the decision of the Council of Ministers on 4 December 2005 to make the transfer.
-In 2011 some children were brought in front of martial courts.
+In 2001, the Working Group on Arbitrary Detention recommended that "all juvenile detention centers run by the Ministry of Interior be transferred to the Ministry of Social Development".
+As of 2010, this recommendation hadn't been implemented despite the Council of Ministers' decisions on 4 December 2005 to make the transfer.
+In 2011, some children were brought in front of martial courts.

-During security crackdowns on political and human rights activists in August 2010, 76 children were reportedly arrested including a ten-year-old child.
-In total 355 individuals were arrested of which children made up 21 percent.
+During security crackdowns on political and human rights activists in August 2010, 76 children were reportedly arrested, including a ten-year-old child.
+In total, 355 individuals were detained whom 21% were children.
 The Bahrain Centre for Human Rights said that the NSA was behind most of the arrests and "continuous physical assaults" on the children.
 Authorities claimed that most of the children arrested were engaged in protests and protest-related activities such as tire burning.
 Children were reportedly held in the same detention centers as adult prisoners being tried on criminal accusations such as illegal drug distribution.
-Lawyers reported that some children had suffered beatings and showed marks of torture, and two children had complained about mistreatment during trial.
+Lawyers reported that some children had suffered beatings and showed marks of torture, and two children had complained about mistreatment during the trial.

 The BCHR has documented 188 cases of child arrests during the Bahraini uprising which were described as "unlawful and many cases fall under kidnapping or abduction".
 Almost all of them reported mistreatment while in detention and some were transported to hospitals after being detained and had torture marks.
 They were allegedly psychologically abused and two of them reported being sexually assaulted.

 Political prisoners

 The Bahrain Centre for Human Rights reported that 500 individuals were prisoners of conscience as of 22 November 2011, making Bahrain the top country globally in political prisoners per capita.
-This claim is supported by legislation which prescribes a prison sentence for anyone who "calls in writing for overthrowing or changing the regime," or "incites with the use of one of the publication methods to develop hatred of the ruling regime or show contempt towards it".
+This claim is supported by legislation which prescribes a prison sentence for anyone who "calls in writing for overthrowing or changing the regime", or "incites with the use of one of the publication methods to develop hatred of the ruling regime or show contempt towards it".